-The Risk Management Function maintains a RAS, incorporating key metrics that reflect the Board's appetite and tolerance limits to various risks.
+The Risk Appetite Statement ("RAS") and the underlying Capital Management metrics are reviewed, monitored and reported quarterly by the Risk Management function and shared with the Board.
 The RAS is further supported by a set of Key Risk Indicators ("KRIs").
-The RAS and KRIs are reviewed and updated at least annually, in consultation with the Risk Owners of each individual risk.
+The RAS and KRIs are reviewed and updated at least quarterly, in consultation with the Risk Owners of each individual risk.
 It states appetite and tolerance levels, where possible in a metric which can be quantitatively measured.
 Compliance with such metrics is tracked periodically by the Risk Owners who report to the Risk Management Function in line with the reporting frequency.

 The Risk Management Function monitors and then reports to the Audit and Risk Committee, the Management Committee and the Board of Directors on a quarterly basis or more frequently if needed.
 The RAS is thoroughly reviewed by the Audit and Risk Committee and formally approved by the Board of Directors.